McGehee School: History

-The school, founded by Louise McGehee, opened in September 1912.
+The school, founded by Louise S. McGehee, opened in September 1912 at 1439 Louisiana Avenue with 30 students.
 It was originally called Mrs. Chapman's School.
 It later moved into a mansion in the Garden District.
+In 1929, the school moved to the current location at 2343 Prytania Street. and became a corporation known as the Louise S. McGehee School.
+In the fall of 1929, there were 209 students and classes began with the fifth grade.

 The 1938 Works Progress Administration New Orleans City Guide described it as one of the most popular private schools in New Orleans.
+In the 1950s, the school added grades Kindergarten through fourth grade.
+In 1962, a new Lower School building was dedicated for Kindergarten through Sixth Grade and in 1973, the first Pre-Kindergarten class started at the school.

 According to Eli N. Evans' 1973 autobiography The Provincials, in its early history McGehee was where the New Orleans "elite" sent their children to "shield" them from minorities.
-Historically many graduates of McGehee matriculated to H. Sophie Newcomb Memorial College of Tulane University.
+Historically, many graduates of McGehee matriculated to H. Sophie Newcomb Memorial College of Tulane University.
 In 1973 Evans described the school as "[t]he debutante West Point, the playing fields of Eton, the New Orleans version of Choate-Chapin-Cordon Bleu all rolled into one".

-McGehee is one of the few private, secular schools in New Orleans.
-It, in 2024, strives to educate its students about multiple faiths, and to foster inclusivity.

-Louise S. McGehee School was founded in 1912 by Louise S. McGehee and opened in September of that year at 1439 Louisiana Avenue with 30 students.
-In 1929, Miss McGehee's School moved to the current location at 2343 Prytania Sreet. and became a corporation known as the Louise S. McGehee School.
-In the fall of 1929, there were 209 students and classes began with the fifth grade.
-In the 1950s, the school added grades Kindergarten through fourth grade.
-In 1962, a new Lower School building was dedicated for Kindergarten through Sixth Grade and in 1973, the first Pre-Kindergarten class started at the school.
-In the 1990s, McGehee started an Early Childhood Program "Little Gate" which is a co-educational program for children aged one through four.
+In the 1990s, McGehee started an Early Childhood Program, "Little Gate", which is a co-educational program for children aged one through four.

-Before Hurricane Katrina the school had about 500 students.
+Before Hurricane Katrina, the school had about 500 students.
 After Katrina hit in August 2005, the school resumed classes in October, and by November 2005 the school was down to about half of its pre-Katrina enrollment.
+As of 2024, enrollment was approximately 450 students.

+Enrollment

+McGehee School had 443 students enrolled as of the 2024–25 school year.
+The demographics were 77.9% white, 9.9% Black or African American, 8.4% two or more races, 2.3% Asian or Pacific Islander, and 1.6% Hispanic/Latina.

+Buildings

+As of 2014, the campus had expanded to include six formerly residential mansions in the Garden District, including the Bradish Johnson House, designed by James Freret and Abby Hall, designed by Henry Howard.